toomas-tartes-27HacQwqvA0-unsplash

 Vietnam

-45,000 0 +
+57,400 0 +

-MSME Customers
+MSME customers

-14,761 0
+17,300 0

 Staff

-Vietnamese business lending has also historically failed to support women entrepreneurs, who now account for 21% of business owners in the country10.
-In recent surveys, 37% of women-owned MSMEs reported being able to access a bank loan in the past two years, compared to 47% of male business owners11, representing a gender financing gap of USD1.2 billion annually.
+Vietnamese business lending has also historically failed to support women entrepreneurs, who now account for 21% of business owners in the country.5 37% of women-owned MSMEs reported being able to access a bank loan in the past two years, compared to 47% of male business owners, representing a gender financing gap of $1.2 billion annually.6 Even when women entrepreneurs do qualify for a bank loan, they tend to receive proportionately less credit than men.
+This gender financing gap further exacerbates existing barriers for women entrepreneurs in Vietnam.

 Alternative Sources of Capital 2022 Alternative Sources of Capital 2022